patterns-app/patterns-devkit/README.md

 a standalone component.

-### Type system
+### Type system details

 Data blocks have three associated schemas:
- - inferred schema - the structure and datatypes automatically inferred from the actual data . inference is hard and prone to error and discrepancies
+ - Inferred schema - the structure and datatypes automatically inferred from the actual data
- - nominal schema - the schema that was declared (or resolved for generics) in the pipe graph
+ - Nominal schema - the schema that was declared (or resolved, for a generic) in the pipe graph
- - realized schema - the schema that was ultimately used to physically store the data on a specific storage (the schema used to create a database table, for instance)
+ - Realized schema - the schema that was ultimately used to physically store the data on a specific storage (the schema used to create a database table, for instance)

 The realized schema is determined by the following factors:
- - The setting of CAST_TO_SCHEMA to one of "hard", "soft", or "none"
+ - The setting of `CAST_TO_SCHEMA_LEVEL` to one of `hard`, `soft`, or `none`
  - The discrepancies, if any, between the inferred schema and the nominal schema